I’d suggest that every compliance officer spends their time 'pushing': pushing out training,...

 If you’re into the academic side of compliance, you might call our job aids “precommitment devices” or “accountability debiasing tools” or, if you’re the Temple Law Review, a “behavioral compliance best practice.”

-Or, if you don’t read studies all day, you could simply call them really awesome checklists and flowcharts.
+Or, if you don’t read studies all day, you could simply call them really awesome checklists and flowcharts that work in every corner of the globe.
 That’s what your employees will call them.